 - How to carb load

-- Best foods to eat when carb loading
+- What are the best foods to eat when carb loading?

 - Sample carb loading plan for breakfast, lunch and dinner